jonathantemplin/LinnMemorialLecture2017/index.md

 ## Learning Maps

 A learning map is:
-- A collection of skills to be mastered along with
+- A collection of skills to be mastered, along with
 - The connections between skills

 The map indicates the skills that must be mastered prior to learning any new skill